KrokusPokus/JPEGViewLinear/README.md

 ## Differences to the original version

-* Abiliy to up- and downsamples images in linear space when using SSE2.
+* Abiliy to up- and downsample images in linear space when using SSE2.
-* The available downsampling filters have been changed to offer the well known 'Hermite', 'Mitchell', 'Catrom' and 'Lanczos2'.
+* The available downsampling filters have been changed to offer the well known 'Hermite', 'Mitchell', 'Catrom' and 'Lanczos2' and give reference output identical to ImageMagick.
 * Any image editing functionality has been removed.
 JPEGViewLinear is a pure viewer, focusing on speed and maximum image quality.

 ## Why?